shruti-madan09/zalora/README.md

         "message": "success or failure message"
       }
     ```
-  * **Read api**: Accepts product id, fetches from DB and returns, all information corresponding to that product
+  * **Read api**: Accepts product id, fetches from DB and returns, all information corresponding to that product.
     * Information of a product will be returned only if it is not marked as inactive in DB.
     * File name: src/bennjerry/controller.go
     * Function name: ***ReadData***